nicholasSUSE/charts/README.md

 ### Branches

 - `dev-2.X` branches contain charts that under active development, to be released in an upcoming Rancher release.
-- `release-v2.X` branches contain charts that have already been developed, tested, and released on an existing Rancher release.
+- `release-v2.X` branches contain charts that have already been developed, tested, and released on an existing Rancher release.test

 ### Making Changes